Vivek-04022001/documentation/coredev/git.md

 -   **feature branches**:
     All development for new features must be done in dedicated branches, normally one branch per feature.
--   **main** or **master** **branch**: when features get completed they are merged into the master branch; bugfixes are commited directly on the master branch,
+-   **main** or **master** **branch**: when features get completed they're merged into the master branch; bugfixes are commited directly on the master branch,
 -   **tags**:
     whenever we create a new release, we tag the repository so we can later retrace our steps, or rerelease versions.